 4. No Dotted Lines or Broken Lines

-Unlike utility patent drawings, design patent drawings do not utilize dotted lines or broken lines to indicate hidden or non-claimed features.
+Unlike utility patent drawings, these drawings do not utilize dotted lines or broken lines to indicate hidden or non-claimed features.
 Only the claimed design should be depicted in the drawings, clearly distinguishing it from unclaimed elements.

 5. Neutrality of Background